Gorav22/Readme-generator-package/README.md

 # Auto-README Generator

-This tool automatically generates README files for your projects by analyzing your codebase and using Google's Gemini API.
+This project automatically generates README files for your code repositories using the power of the Google Gemini API.
+It analyzes your codebase, extracts key information, and creates a structured README with sections like Introduction, Installation, Features, and more.

 ## Installation